John B. Randolph

-John R. Randolph (May 5, 1918 — October 18, 1983) was an American politician, rancher, and businessman who served in the Wyoming House of Representatives, representing Fremont County as a Republican in 1983 until his death later that year.
+John Beverly Randolph (May 5, 1918 – October 18, 1983) was an American politician, rancher, and businessman who served in the Wyoming House of Representatives, representing Fremont County as a Republican in 1983 until his death later that year.

 Early life and education

-Randolph was born in Charles City, Iowa on May 5, 1918.
-He graduation from Minneapolis Central High School in 1936 and obtained a degree from the University of Minnesota in 1941.
+Randolph was born in Raleigh, Iowa, on May 5, 1918.
+He graduated from Minneapolis Central High School in 1936 and obtained a Bachelor of Business Administration from the University of Minnesota in 1941.

 Career

-Randolph served in the United States Air Force during World War II.
+Randolph served in the United States Army Air Forces during World War II and became a captain.
 Prior to entering politics, he was a rancher and business executive.

 1982 election

 In 1982, Randolph was elected to the Wyoming House of Representatives to represent Fremont County as a Republican in the 47th Wyoming Legislature.
 Randolph assumed office in 1983 and served until his death later that same year.

-During his time in office, Randolph served on the following standing committees.
+During his time in office, Randolph served on the following standing committees: